Johannes Hoffmeister (philosopher)

 Johannes Hoffmeister (17 December 1907 – 19 October 1955) was a German philosopher and scholar of German literature.
-He is primarily known for his studies on Georg Wilhelm Friedrich Hegel and for his research on writers such as Goethe and Hölderlin.
-His academic career included teaching appointments in Germany and, during the Second World War, in occupied France.
+He is known for his studies of Georg Wilhelm Friedrich Hegel, as well as of writers such as Johann Wolfgang von Goethe and Friedrich Hölderlin, and is regarded by some scholars as an influential twentieth-century editor of Hegel's manuscripts.

+His academic career included teaching appointments in Germany and in occupied France during the Second World War.
 During the Nazi period, Hoffmeister was affiliated with several National Socialist organizations.

 Early life and education

-Hoffmeister was born in Heldrungen, in the German Empire, on 17 December 1907.
-In 1929, he earned his doctorate under Friedrich Gundolf at Heidelberg University.
+Hoffmeister studied philosophy at Heidelberg under Friedrich Gundolf, completing a dissertation in 1929.
+He subsequently focused on the history of German idealism.

 Career

 After completing his dissertation, Hoffmeister began editorial work on Hegel's writings.
-He was responsible for deciphering previously unpublished manuscripts on Jenaer Realphilosophie (Lectures 1803/04), held in the Berlin State Library.
+He transcribed previously unpublished manuscripts on Jenaer Realphilosophie (Lectures 1803/04), held in the Berlin State Library.
 The project was financed by the Moses Mendelssohn Foundation at the suggestion of Richard Kroner, then president of the International Hegel Congress.
 Working with Hegel editor Georg Lasson, Hoffmeister published the manuscripts in 1931 and 1932 as part of Lasson's Sämtliche Werke (Complete Works) edition.

 From 1932, Hoffmeister worked as a tutor and lecturer for the Felix Meiner publishing house in Leipzig.
-With funding from the German Association for the Preservation and Promotion of Research, the predecessor of the German Research Foundation (DFG), he published several Hegel editions from 1933 onward.
-In January 1936, he became an assistant lecturer at the University of Leipzig’s Institute of Philosophy but resigned in February 1938 following disagreements with Hermann Glockner.
+With funding from the German Association for the Preservation and Promotion of Research (the predecessor of the German Research Foundation (DFG)), he published several Hegel editions from 1933 onward.
+In January 1936, he became an assistant lecturer at the University of Leipzig's Institute of Philosophy but resigned in February 1938 following disagreements with Hermann Glockner.
 He subsequently took a position as a lexicon editor at the Brockhaus publishing house.

-In 1936, Hoffmeister published Dokumente zu Hegels Entwicklung ("Documents on Hegel’s Development"), a compilation and analysis of Hegel’s early manuscripts and correspondence.
+In 1936, Hoffmeister published Dokumente zu Hegels Entwicklung (Documents on Hegel's Development), a compilation of Hegel's early manuscripts and correspondence.

 During the Nazi regime, Hoffmeister joined several National Socialist organizations, including the SA in 1936 and the Nazi Party in 1940.
 He also participated in academic activities organized by the regime, including a philosophical seminar directed by the Amt Rosenberg.

-In the spring of 1941, he received his habilitation in Modern German Literature at the University of Bonn.
+In the spring of 1941, he received his habilitation in modern German literature at the University of Bonn.
 From March to October 1941, he served as a soldier, and from 1942 to 1944, he taught German literature as a lecturer at the Sorbonne in occupied Paris.
 He was later interned in an American prisoner-of-war camp in northwestern France until the summer of 1945, when he was released due to illness.

 After returning to Germany, Hoffmeister resumed teaching at the University of Bonn in 1946.
-He was appointed Associate Professor of Modern German Language and Literature in 1948 and lectured on Renaissance and Baroque literature, Romanticism, Hölderlin, and related topics.
-In 1953, he began a new critical edition of Hegel’s works, supported by the DFG.
-His students included the Hegel scholars Otto Pöggeler and Friedhelm Nicolin, as well as Richard Müller, Karl Otto Brogsitter, and Kurt Müller-Vollmer.
+He was appointed associate professor of modern German language and literature in 1948 and lectured on Renaissance and Baroque literature, Romanticism, Hölderlin, and related topics.
+In 1953, he began a new edition of Hegel's works, supported by the DFG.
+His students included the Hegel scholars Otto Pöggeler and Friedhelm Nicolin, as well as Richard Müller, Karl Otto Brogsitter, and Kurt Mueller-Vollmer.